Virtual - FRIDAY, APRIL 20

 - All Virtual Competition judging will occur in person.
 Judges will be randomly assigned to league rooms.
 All judges will be required to remain in league rooms during all presentations.
 Any judges that leave during a presentation will not be able to vote during the scoring process.

-- Enactus USA will provide two screens to display the presentation materials provided by the virtually competing Enactus teams.
+- Walmart and Enactus USA will provide two screens to display the presentation materials provided by the virtually competing Enactus teams.
 One screen will display the Enactus team’s student oral presentation and the other screen will display a timed or recorded audio/visual presentation to accompany the team’s presentation script.

 - Each team will receive 25 minutes to present, which will be comprised of the following: (a) Three-minute set up period where two (2) Enactus staff will distribute pre-printed annual reports and team biographies provided by the competing Enactus team, (b) 17 minutes for the pre-recorded oral and audiovisual presentation, and (c) a 5-minute live question and answer (Q&A) session, which will take place with the presentation team and judges via video conference.